Our Next Meeting Will Be Online Only

 After-Meeting Hijinks (a.k.a.
-"Larry eats a Mud Pie while everyone else eats dinner"): And as always, everyone is invited to join us for dinner and/or snacks nearby at Islands restaurant after the meeting.
-Join the party and talk to people who are actually making consistent money trading FOREX.
+"Larry eats a Mud Pie while everyone else eats dinner"): When we meet live-in-person, everyone is invited to join us for dinner and/or snacks nearby at Islands restaurant after the meeting.
+Join the crowd and talk to people who are actually making consistent money trading FOREX.
 Somehow we never seem to run out of things to talk about.
 See you there!

 Our in-person meeting will be broadcast live over the Internet.
 If you can't attend in person, be sure to sign up on our GoToWebinar Subscriptions page.
 The meeting agenda will be sent out about a week before the meeting.

 It is with deep sadness that we send word to you that we lost our beloved Dick Schmidt, our fabulous senior, staff trader.
 Dick was a fighter, big on perseverance and patience, but early on the morning of Sept 13th, 2016, he lost his 4-year long battle with bone cancer.
 He was 71.